-A. Muia is the founder and co-director of New Earth Recovery, a ministry to those in recovery from drug and alcohol addiction.
+A. Muia is the founder and co-director of New Earth Recovery, a ministry to those in recovery from substance use disorder.
 She also serves as a chaplain to inmates at the Skagit County Jail.
 She holds a post-graduate certificate in writing literary fiction from the University of Washington, and is currently working on a novel-in-stories, set in Baja California, Mexico.
-Her work has appeared in Image Journal, where she was named Artist of the Month; The Stockholm Review of Literature; and Zymbol Magazine, where she was nominated for the Orison Anthology.
+Her work has appeared in The Baltimore Review; The Stockholm Review of Literature; Image Journal, where she was named Artist of the Month; and Zymbol Magazine, where her work was nominated for the Orison Anthology.

 Chris Hoke is a jail chaplain and pastor to gangs and violent offenders in Washington’s Skagit Valley.
 He is the founding co-director of Underground Ministries and cofounder of Underground Coffee, both connecting those from the underground of incarceration to communities for mutual transformation.
 Hoke received his BA from UC Berkeley and his MFA in creative nonfiction from Seattle Pacific University, and he is the author of WANTED: A Spiritual Pursuit Through Jail, Among Outlaws, and Across Borders (Harper, 2015).
 Hoke’s work has been featured on NPR and in The Sun, Image, Portland, Sojourners, Modern Farmer, and Christian Century. www.chris-hoke.com